googleapis/gapic-generator/DEVELOPMENT.md

     ./gradlew install
     cd ..

 Clone the gapi-tools (this). _Note_ the `--recursive` flag to the `git clone` call; it includes the content of submodules in the clone.
 If you don't use it, you need to init and update the submodules manually with `git submodule` (see e.g.
 [here](https://git-scm.com/docs/git-submodule) for the submodule feature documentation):

     git clone --recursive sso://gapi/gapi-tools
     cd gapi-tools
     ./gradlew build install
     cd ..

+Clone the GAX library:

+    git clone --recursive sso://gapi/gapi-gax-java
+    cd gapi-gax-java
+    ./gradlew build install
+    cd ..